peterbertel/coinbase-pro-buddy/README.md

 The Terraform project creates a new VPC with three subnets, one public and two private.
 The public subnet routes all outbound traffic through an Internet Gateway and contains a NAT Gateway.
 This NAT Gateway is assigned an elastic IP address, which must be whitelisted when [creating Coinbase API Keys](https://docs.pro.coinbase.com/#authentication).
 All outbound traffic from the private subnets are routed to the NAT Gateway.
 The lambda functions are deployed within the new VPC and uses the two private subnets.

 The two lambda functions [deposit funds](python-scripts/deposit-funds.py) and [order crypto](python-scripts/order-crypto.py).
-Using CloudWatch Event Rules, the lambda functions deposit and order crypto every week.
+CloudWatch Event Rules trigger these lambda functions, which can be executed on a customized schedule by specifying different cron expressions as input variables (see [`variables.tf`](variables.tf) for more information).
+By default, deposits occur weekly and crypto orders can occur either weekly or monthly.

 ## Prerequisites